zzir/micro-examples/api/api/README.md

-# Default API
+# API

-This example makes use of the default micro API request handler.
+This example makes use of the "api" handler.

 The api expects you use the [api.Request/Response](https://github.com/micro/go-api/blob/master/proto/api.proto) protos.

-The default micro api request handler gives you full control over the http request and response while still leveraging RPC and any transport plugins that use other protocols beyond http in your stack such as grpc, nats, kafka.
+The micro api request handler gives you full control over the http request and response while still leveraging RPC and any transport plugins that use other protocols beyond http in your stack such as grpc, nats, kafka.

 ## Usage